fcipaq/picoheld_gwenesis/README.md

 ## Summary

-This is a Sega Genesis/Mega Drive emulator running on the *Pico Held* - a RP2040 powered DIY opensource handheld.
+This is a *Sega Genesis/Mega Drive* emulator running on the *Pico Held* - a RP2040 powered DIY opensource handheld.
-It can playback quite some Sega Genesis games.
+It can playback quite some *Genesis* games.
 Performance (especially sound output) majorly depends on the game played - YMMV.

 ## Building

 Since this is intended to be built with the *Arduino* IDE building is as simple as clicking on the "upload" button.
 However you will need to install *Earle Philhower's* *Raspberry Pi Pico Arduino core* (no further dependencies are involved).

+You can find a prebuilt binary in the *artifacts* folder.

 ## Compiler switches

-`#define DEBUG_DISPLAY`

-Display FPS counter in the top right corner.

 `#define OVERCLOCK`

 Enable overclocking.

-`#define ROM_HEADER_FILE`

-If defined, you need to supply the ROM as header file (see romconv_hex in this repo for details).
-This way, there is no need to manually upload a ROM using `picotool`.
-However you need to reflash the whole sketch every time you want to change the ROM.
-So this is considered for development/debug purposes only.

 `#define RUN_Z80_AFTER_MAINLOOP`